-Watt SketchUp extension calculates the solar spectrum irradiance (W/m²) of the external surfaces of a SketchUp model.
+Watt SketchUp extension calculates the solar spectrum irradiance (W/m²) on the external surfaces of a SketchUp model.

 Information about the energy received by model's surfaces can influence important decisions related to building lighting and thermal strategies: